Unusual Things To Do in London

 1) Unusually Wild: Roaming around Richmond Park

 Of all the Royal Parks, Richmond Park is the biggest and arguably the best.
-Here you’ll find hordes of deer running wild, catch cyclists in training and even stumble upon the home of the Royal Ballet School.
+Here you’ll find hordes of deer running wild, catch pro cyclists in training and even stumble on the home of the Royal Ballet School.
 It’s further from the centre than most, with even the London Underground not making it that far.
 Yet amidst these rolling hills and hefty oaks, there’s one spot where you can see all the way back to St Paul’s.
-Legend has it that this was where King Henry VIII brought Anne Boleyn on honeymoon – and also where he stood to see the signal that she’d been beheaded.
+Legend has it that this was where King Henry VIII brought Anne Boleyn on honeymoon – and also where he waited for the signal that told him of her death.
 Shiver…

 2) Unusually Outspoken: Speakers’ Corner, Hyde Park